-To outsource IT or to run internally, that is the question.
+To outsource your IT or to run it internally, that is the question.
 And as data becomes omnipresent and technology continues to develop, it’s one that more and more Chief Information Officers are asking themselves.

 There’s undoubtedly a trend: with offerings strengthened by the cloud and other remote working technologies, managed service providers (MSPs) are far more popular today than they were a decade ago, when most medium to large organisations boasted in-house, internal IT services teams.
-Even outsourcing the CIO role for healthcare systems, businesses and government organisations is not considered farfetched anymore.
+Even outsourcing or contracting the CIO/CTO role for healthcare systems, businesses and government organisations is not unusual any more.

 But the fact that a shift is taking place doesn’t necessarily mean that outsourcing IT is the right call for every organisation or situation.
-The outsourcing vs internal debate is one argued on a case-by-case basis; understanding which is the right choice for you is about weighing up the pros and cons and coming to a considered conclusion.
+The outsourcing vs internal debate is one that should be argued on a case-by-case basis; understanding which is the right choice for your organisation is about weighing up the pros and cons and coming to a considered conclusion.

 So let’s take a look at exactly that.